-Join Tim Grey for an in-depth discussion in this video Histogram evaluation, part of Photoshop CC Raw Workshop.
+Join Tim Grey for an in-depth discussion in this video Histogram evaluation, part of Photoshop: Raw Workshop (2013).

 I suspect you are already familiar with the notion of checking the histogram for …your images on the back of your camera.
 Not that you need to check the histogram …for every single capture, but of course, it's a good idea to at least periodically …check your exposures by taking a look at that histogram. …But it can also be helpful to evaluate the histogram for your images in the …context of Adobe Camera Raw.
 Both in terms of evaluating overall …quality, but also for evaluating the adjustments as you're applying them. …The histogram display is shown at the top right of the Adobe Camera Raw dialog.…